 He and I searched the entire house, opening everything that could be opened.
 Bottom line, we scoured the house--and the vehicles--until we could not think of any other possible place to look.

 I searched off and on for days.
-He said he'd buy a new set for me.
+He told me he'd buy a new set for me.

 But he began searching for another set anyway.
 When he found one he thought I'd like, and before he ordered the set, he sat down with me and said: "That pencil did not disappear into thin air.
 It's in this house somewhere.
 Now, think.
 What were you doing when you last used it?"
 I couldn't remember, of course, but I kept thinking about the hall desk.
 "I think I looked up a phone number, and the book is on the first bookshelf."